-The trick is knowing how those pieces went together, and I always found that working from the outside in, building the frame so to speak, made it easier to make the whole puzzle come together.
+The trick is knowing how those pieces went together, and I always found that working from the outside in, building the frame, so to speak, made it easier to make the whole puzzle come together.

-One analogy I use when sitting with clients who have come to me for help when it comes time to start the distribution phase of retirement.
+One analogy I use when sitting with clients who have come to me for help is when it comes time to start the distribution phase of retirement.

 Once I know those essential puzzle pieces, I can then start putting together the pieces.
 The framework would be putting some of the assets into a Fixed Indexed Annuity; this gives them the frame to hold the rest together.
 This is money they can never lose despite what happens in the market, a protected, precise, predictable stream of income that they can never outlive.

-The other pieces that might be included in their puzzles might be developing a plan to help pay for long term care expenses, or perhaps an account that can grow with the market while being protected against loss to help take care of rising health care costs and inflation.
+The other pieces that might be included in their puzzles might be developing a plan to help pay for long-term care expenses or perhaps an account that can grow with the market while being protected against loss to help take care of rising health care costs and inflation.

-Other pieces may include plans to help take care of final expenses, setting up an account to help pay for college for the grandchildren, when and how to take Social Security, along with a plan to lower their taxes on Social Security, and a legacy plan.
+Other pieces may include plans to help take care of final expenses, setting up an account to help pay for college for the grandchildren, when and how to take Social Security, a plan to lower their taxes on Social Security, and a legacy plan.

 Each puzzle is unique, and every piece must be carefully considered; that is why it is so important to put together a distribution plan with someone who understands the nuances and complexity of planning for a retirement income stream so that none of your pieces are lost.
 Your puzzle can be put together and secure.